 Las Vegas is the home of the Ultimate Fighting Championship, the mixed martial arts company more commonly known as UFC.
-Every month the UFC holds a pay-per-view event with its best fights and at least four of them have taken place in at Las Vegas’ MGM Grand Garden Arena in each year since 2010.
-The best events generally sell out when the likes of Conor McGregor, Jon Jones, Demetrious Johnson, Holly Holm or Ronda Rousey.
-The UFC hasn’t knocked off boxing as the biggest sporting event in Vegas, but it’s knocking on the door.
+Every month the UFC holds a pay-per-view event with its best fights and at least four of them have taken place at the MGM Grand Garden Arena.

 There’s also the secondary market if tickets are sold out on the primary market or you’re looking for better seats.
-You have the most well-known option to grab tickets from StubHub, but the site won’t list tickets for the event until they’re actually sold through MGM in case you’re trying to somehow get tickets before the public on-sale.
+The most well-known option is grabbing tickets from StubHub, but the site won’t list tickets for the event until they’re actually sold through MGM, in case you’re trying to get tickets before the public on-sale.
 Other options are ticket aggregation websites, like SeatGeek and TiqIQ, that combine all of the secondary ticket sites except StubHub.

-Getting to Las Vegas is pretty easy because of all the airlines that fly there from various cities around the country.
-Flight prices will be the most expensive during peak seasons for Vegas, which are the spring and the fall.
-Prices will only get worse as you get closer to the travel date, so make sure you book your airfare as far in advance as possible.
-Hipmunk (a travel aggregator) can help you find the flight hotel for your needs since it aggregates all your options.
+Nearly all major airlines fly to Las Vegas from various cities around the country.
+Flight prices will be highest during the peak seasons for Vegas, which are the spring and the fall.
+Prices increase quite a bit closer to the travel date, so book as far in advance as possible.
+Hipmunk, a travel aggregator, can help find flight and hotel across budget requirements.

 Where to Stay

-It’s not the end of the world if you stay at a cheaper hotel like Flamingo or Bally’s, especially if you’re going to be throwing your money around at other stuff over the weekend.
-The Hard Rock and Palms, both located off the strip, aren’t that great anymore and their locations will inhibit your ability to get from place to place.
-Wherever you stay, you can use Hipmunk (the travel aggregator) again to help with your hotels.
+It’s not the end of the world if you stay at a cheaper hotel like Flamingo or Bally’s, especially if you’re going to be throwing your money around over the weekend.
+The Hard Rock and Palms, both located off the strip, will inhibit your ability to get from place to place quickly.